tetcore/substrate-events-listener/readme.md

-# Substrate Events Listener & Storage Adapter
+# Tetcore Events Listener & Storage Adapter

 **Archived** - This repository is no longer up-to-date or maintained.
 Please refer to [Substrate Archive](https://github.com/paritytech/substrate-archive).